DeepSeek Sparse Attention

 Original paper · DeepSeek-AI et al 2025

-DeepSeek Sparse Attention (DSA) is a mechanism that augments a standard transformer with a lightweight, parallel "lightning indexer."
+DeepSeek Sparse Attention (DSA) augments a standard transformer with a lightweight, parallel "lightning indexer."
 This indexer rapidly scores the entire token history and selects a small, top-kk set of the most relevant past tokens for each new query.
-The main, "core" attention mechanism—in this case, Multi-Head Latent Attention (MLA)—then operates only on this sparsely selected set.
+The main, "core" attention mechanism—in DeepSeek's case, MLA—then operates only on this sparsely selected set.
 This approach dramatically cuts down on the compute required for long-context processing.

 In DeepSeek's V3.2-Exp model, DSA is instantiated under MLA in a MQA configuration.
 This means each compressed, latent key-value entry is shared across all query heads.
-That being said, it should be noted that DSA's lightning indexer is compatible with any other core attention variant.
+That being said, DSA's lightning indexer is compatible with any core attention variant.

 Why DSA?

-MLA, which we'll recap shortly, was a significant step forward.
-It introduced a compressed KV cache, allowing models to leverage full MHA during training while running efficient MQA at inference.
-This design delivers massive KV-cache savings and preserves high model quality.
-However, the computation under MLA remains effectively equivalent to standard attention.
-The attention score calculation is still quadratic, O(L2)O(L^2) in sequence length.
+MLA (which we'll recap shortly) was by all means a pivotal optimization.
+It introduced a compressed KV cache, decoupling training and inference attention: models could leverage full MHA during training but run efficient MQA at inference.
+This design yields massive KV-cache savings while preserving high model quality.
+The problem, however, wasn't fully solved.
+The computation under MLA remains effectively equivalent to standard attention; the score calculation is still quadratic, O(L2)O(L^2) in sequence length.

-As context lengths explode—especially in complex, agentic settings—the FLOPs required by this quadratic attention term become the dominant bottleneck.
-While 2025 has seen a wave of linear and sparse attention variants (DeepSeek previously explored NSA, but stable training proved elusive), DSA represents a pragmatic and stable intermediate.
-It bridges the gap by keeping the indexer extremely cheap (few heads, small head dimension, FP8 precision) and narrowing the expensive main attention mechanism to just kk surviving tokens.
-This yields an overall O(Lk)O(L \cdot k) complexity for the core attention term, where kLk \ll L.
+As context lengths grow—especially in complex, agentic settings—that O(L2)O(L^2) FLOPs cost quickly becomes the dominant bottleneck.
+2025 has seen a wave of linear and sparse attention variants (we previously explored NSA at DeepSeek, but stable training has seemingly proved elusive for DS).
+DSA represents a more pragmatic and stable intermediate.
+It bridges the gap by using an extremely cheap indexer (few heads, small head dimension, FP8 precision) to select just kk surviving tokens.
+The expensive main attention mechanism then operates only on these kk survivors, bringing the core attention complexity down to O(Lk)O(L \cdot k), where kLk \ll L.

 DSA decoding cost